Sokkeldirektoratet

 Allocation measurement Quantity (standard volume or mass) of gas in a measurement period of up to one month 1.5 %

-(2) Measurement of quantities of burnt petroleum and natural gas emitted to air, as well as CO2 that is separated from petroleum and emitted to air, shall fulfil the requirements for measurands and uncertainty limits in Table 2.
-Wen particular reasons so warrant, the may, upon application, grant exemption from the uncertainty limit requirement in Table 2 for flared petroleum and natural gas emitted to air.
+(2) Measurements of quantities of petroleum that is burnt, natural gas that is emitted to air, and CO2 that is separated from petroleum and emitted to air, shall fulfil the requirements for measurands and uncertainty limits in Table 2.
+When particular reasons so warrant, the Norwegian Offshore Directorate may, upon application, grant exemption from the uncertainty limits requirement in Table 2 for flared petroleum and natural gas emitted to air.

-Table 2 (Requirements for measurement of quantities of burnt petroleum and natural gas emitted to air, as well as CO2 that is separated from petroleum and emitted to air)
+Table 2 (Requirements for measurements of quantities of petroleum burnt, natural gas emitted to air, and CO2 separated from petroleum and emitted to air)

 Measurement type: Measurand Uncertainty limit